Brunch in Notting Hill: 15 of the best places for your mid morning meal

 The Henderson at The Laslett

-What: Located just a stone's throw from Notting Hill Gate, this is the perfect spot to fuel up before a day of exploring.
-The Henderson is the restaurant attached to The Laslett, and is named after Russell Henderson, one of the founding fathers of the Notting Hill Carnival.
-With a menu that would make the man himself proud, guests can choose between various hearty options to kick start their day.
-Want our advice?
-Go for the brisket waffle with spicy slaw and Chipotle maple syrup.
+What: Located just a stone's throw from Notting Hill Gate, this is the perfect spot to fuel up before a day of exploring the markets and picture-perfect streets.
+The Henderson is the restaurant attached to The Laslett Hotel, and is named after Russell Henderson, one of the founding fathers of the Notting Hill Carnival.
+With a menu that would make the man himself proud, guests can choose between various hearty options to kick start the day, offering the likes of egg and bacon waffles, smoothie bowls, and fresh salads.

 Where: 8 Pembridge Gardens, W2 4DU